Cuboid Syndrome Runner’s Healing Time

 Many people think that protein can be found only in animal products, but that is not true.
-Animal products are acidic, they are an impediment in the healing process, therefore experts suggest to get protein from more fresh and alkaline foods such as soy beans, red kidney beans, corn, hemp seeds, sunflower seeds, flax seed, chick peas, pumpkin seeds, sesame seeds, walnuts, hazelnuts, fruits such as mangoes, bananas, and cereals such as barley, wheat and so on.
+Animal products are acidic, they are an impediment to the healing process, therefore experts suggest to get protein from more fresh and alkaline foods such as soybeans, red kidney beans, corn, hemp seeds, sunflower seeds, flax seed, chickpeas, pumpkin seeds, sesame seeds, walnuts, hazelnuts, fruits such as mangoes, bananas, and cereals such as barley, wheat and so on.

 Protein is important for the reconstruction of cells and for the soft tissues.